 - Weighted arithmetic mean

-- Averages summarises data into a single figure, which makes it easier to understand and remember.
+- The average summarises the data into a single figure, which makes it easier to understand and remember.

-- Averages are very helpful for making comparative studies as they reduce the bulky statistical data to a single figure.
+- Averages are very helpful for making comparative studies as they reduce the bulky statistical data into a single figure.

 - Most of the decisions in research or planning are based on the average value of certain variables.